 Editors of the book include the founder members of the International Medical Geology Association.
-On the other collaborators of the book are professionals from universities and research centers in Europe, America, Australia, Africa, New Zealand and Asia.
-Therefore experiences of researchers all of the world illustrate the diverse environmental problems that this science can provide solutions for.
+The other collaborators of the book are professionals from universities and research centers in Europe, America, Australia, Africa, New Zealand, and Asia.
+Therefore experiences of researchers all over the world illustrate the diverse environmental problems that this science can provide solutions for.

 What is ‘Medical Geology’?

 The book ‘Essentials of Medical Geology’ starts with the analysis of the perspectives and prospects of this relatively new discipline of geology.
-On the beginning there is a brief explanation on what is medical geology and the book’s goals.
+In the beginning, there is a brief explanation of what is medical geology and the book’s goals.

 In specific the book starts with the explanation that ‘medical geology is the science dealing with the relationship between natural geological factors and health in humans and animals and with understanding the influence of ordinary environmental factors on the geographical distribution of such health problems’.
 It continues with a brief reference on the pioneers of the concept ‘medical geology’: Paracelsus and Hippocrates.

-In addition the history of medical geology development is extensively explained.
-Starting with the foundations of the science, the authors start lining ancient findings on Chinese and Greek medicine.
-The story ends with the development of the science by gaining knowledge from single-element health studies.
+In addition, the history of medical geology development is extensively explained.
+Starting with the foundations of science, the authors start lining ancient findings on Chinese and Greek medicine.
+The story ends with the development of science by gaining knowledge from single-element health studies.

 Introduction to Environmental Biology

-In order to understand elements and how they can cause damage, someone need to have basic knowledge on environmental biology.
+In order to understand elements and how they can cause damage, someone needs to have basic knowledge of environmental biology.
 This part of the ‘Essentials of Medical Geology’ book emphasizes the importance of the biogeochemical cycle and the concept of bioavailability.
-Hence environmental biology can describe the interaction between geological and and anthropogenic sources and life.
+Hence environmental biology can describe the interaction between geological and anthropogenic sources and life.

-Finally the sections discuss physiology and toxicity of elements by giving a number of examples to specific elements.
+Finally, the sections discuss the physiology and toxicity of elements by giving a number of examples to specific elements.

 We are what we Eat, Drink and Breath

 In the following section, the ‘Essentials of Medical Geology’ book describes the major pathways of elements into the human body.
-It discusses that pollutants have dramatic effects on the composition of air, water and food and therefore impact the human and animal health.
+It discusses that pollutants have dramatic effects on the composition of air, water, and food and therefore impact human and animal health.

 The book is mainly referring to natural sources.
-For example volcanic eruptions can cause large loss of life from air pollutants (dusts and gases).
-Furthermore they can be the source of radon that through inhalation can cause lung cancer.
+For example, volcanic eruptions can cause a large loss of life from air pollutants (dust and gases).
+Furthermore, they can be the source of radon that through inhalation can cause lung cancer.

-Moreover water is a major pathway because of it weather rocks.
+Moreover, water is a major pathway because it weathers rocks.
 Therefore drinking water can have high concentrations of arsenic and fluorite that lead to chronic exposure.
-On the other hand water hardness can influence human health.
+On the other hand, water hardness can influence human health.

-In addition soil is pathway into animals and humans through plant intake or even directly, through ingestion.
+In addition, the soil is a pathway into animals and humans through plant intake or even directly, through ingestion.

-Finally medical geology in relation to animal health is studied separately, because of their different lifestyle.
+Finally, medical geology in relation to animal health is studied separately, because of their different lifestyles.